petersku/contao-subnavigation-bundle/README.md

 # Contao Subnavigation Bundle

-This bundle shows the direct menu items of the active page.
+This bundle shows the direkt sub-items of the active page.